The Old Man & the Tree: Plot

-Gloria's (Sofía Vergara) mom Pilar (Elizabeth Peña) comes for Christmas visit and she drives Gloria crazy.
-Gloria wants to have some time away from her, so she calls Claire (Julie Bowen) to pass by and be with Pilar.
-Claire who thinks she will baby sit Joe goes but at the end the two of them, Claire and Pilar, get along, and seeing the two women bonding makes Gloria jealous.
-Gloria tries to "win back" her mom, and she ends up fighting with Claire who also admits that she is jealous of her because her mom comes all the way from Colombia just to spend the holidays with her when her mom does not even take the bus (three hours away) for her and she instead sends her a pair of slippers as a gift every year since she was eight.
+Gloria's (Sofía Vergara) mom Pilar (Elizabeth Peña) comes for a Christmas visit and she drives Gloria crazy.
+Gloria wants to have some time away from her, so she calls Claire (Julie Bowen) to come by and be with Pilar.
+Claire thinks she will babysit Joe, but at the end Claire and Pilar get along, and seeing the two women bonding makes Gloria jealous.
+Gloria tries to "win back" her mom, and she ends up fighting with Claire who also admits that she is jealous of her because her mom comes all the way from Colombia just to spend the holidays with her when her mom does not even take the bus (three hours away) for her and instead sends her a pair of slippers as a gift every year since she was eight.

 Jay (Ed O'Neill) takes Manny (Rico Rodriguez) to cut down their Christmas tree since Jay believes that the Christmas tree should be a real one and not fake.
 After searching for a while, Jay finally finds the "perfect" tree but it is not that easy to cut it down.
-First the axe breaks and then the saw stacks, so they decide to tie it in the car and pull it.
-Their attempts fail one after another but at the end, they manage to get the tree with the most unexpected way.
+First the axe breaks and then the saw sticks, so they decide to tie it to the car and pull it.
+Their attempts fail one after another but at the end, they manage to get the tree in an unexpected way.